 Leveraging the WhatsApp revolution: With over 1 billion monthly active users, Facebook’s WhatsApp platform is a powerful frontline service channel that many brands will explore to reach their non-US customers.
-Eventually when WhatsApp opens its platform to developers, look for it to emulate all of the features that Facebook Messenger already has.
+Eventually, when WhatsApp opens its platform to developers, look for it to emulate all of the features that Facebook Messenger already has.

 Text Messages get a makeover: SMS upgrades to Google’s Rich Communications System (RCS) and Apple’s iMessage are great news for brands.
-Expect decision making teams to enhance their call centers and contact centers by using text messages for customer touchpoints-- for example, sending videos, FAQs and other service-related information.
+Expect decision-making teams to enhance their call centers and contact centers by using text messages for customer touchpoints-- for example, sending videos, FAQs, and other service-related information.

 3. More use of video service and screen sharing in real time:

-Live video: Facebook, Twitter, WhatsApp, Snapchat and Periscope are already offering better customer experiences through live-video options.
+Live video: Facebook, Twitter, WhatsApp, Snapchat, and Periscope are already offering better customer experiences through live-video options.
 With many customers now seeking genuine interactions with human agents, look for companies to use this feature to offer more personalization within service.

 Screen Sharing: Companies with more technical service questions have already started utilizing screen sharing with service reps through mobile apps and we see this trend continuing via social channels.

-Troubleshooting complex and technical questions has long been a pain point of customer service teams.
+Troubleshooting complex and technical questions have long been a pain point of customer service teams.
 Companies looking to help customers in these areas will be able to greatly increase customer satisfaction from the use of these options.

 4. Social customer service to become the new marketing:

-The data goldmine: Social customer service provides valuable data for companies and support teams to improve customer support and drive additional up and cross sale opportunities.
+The data goldmine: Social customer service provides valuable data for companies and support teams to improve customer support and drive additional up and cross-sale opportunities.